Share this article

 Naturally, if it’s your first time pet sitting, you’ll have a list of questions you’re raring to get answered ahead of applying to your first sit.

-That’s why here, we’re covering how to become a pet sitter with no experience, answering all the common questions soon-to-be sitters like you have at the start of their new chapter.
+That’s why here, we’re covering how to become a pet sitter with no experience, answering all the common questions soon-to-be sitters like you have at the start of their new chapter, and the important things to consider.

 And, who better to help you on your animal-filled adventures than our pet sitters themselves?
 Once we’ve shared our top tips on how to start house sitting, our members Tony and Meg share their story on how pet sitting helped fuel their travels, and tips for you that’ll do the same.